Cart is empty

 Image source: Metal Planters UK

 4. Fire it Up The idea of sitting outside on a summer evening is great in theory, until the sun goes down and you're left shivering (unless, of course, you're lucky enough to live in sunnier climes than us).
 This dilemma is instantly solved with the introduction of a metal fire basket, fire pit or fire bowl to your garden.
 Whatever you call it, the addition of a weatherproof place to lit a contained fire will add an ambient glow and the warmth you need to enjoy your patio, however chilly the evening.
 Go for a neat, simple design, or choose something more artistic.
-We love this elaborate, fern-inspired fire bowl, a birthday commission fulfilled by Cranbrook Iron.

 What could be better than an alfresco drink by a roaring fire?
 Image source